Petridistom/js-blog-cc/posts/2OOP.md

 ---
-title: OOP
+title: Object oriented programming
 publish_date: 2023-03-15
 disable_html_sanitization: true
 ---

-###### From now on, instead of refering to 'objects', I will be calling them circles because that is what the objects will be. ######
+###### From now on, instead of refering to 'objects', I will be calling them circles because that is what the objects will be in the final design. ######

 ---

-In order to be able to display as many circles as I want on the screen and have each of them be their own entity that interacts with the mouse, I define the circles outside of the main sketch.js file in a new file called Circle.js and create a new object class named Circle.
-I use this new class to construct the properties of each circle that we will be doing the math to, and then following them with the functions I want to call to each circle to make them move and such.
+In order to be able to display as many circles as I want on the screen and have each be their own entity that interacts with the mouse, I define their properties outside of the main sketch.js file in a new file called Circle.js and create a new object class named Circle.
+I use this new class to construct the properties of each circle that I will be doing the math to, and then following with the functions that do the math.

-###### This [blog](http://thomas.capogre.co/rmit/ccs/2022/09/06/classes.html) post written by my teacher was useful for understanding this concept and applying to my own code. ######
+###### This [blog](http://thomas.capogre.co/rmit/ccs/2022/09/06/classes.html) post written by my teacher was useful for understanding this concept and applying object oriented programming to my code. ######

 I create the constructor as follows:
 ```Javascript